yeoman/yeoman.io/app/codelab/review-generated-files.md

 ---
 layout: codelab
+title: 'Step 4: Review the Yeoman-generated app'
 markdown: 1
 ---

-# Step 4: Review the Yeoman-generated app

 Open up your ***mytodo*** directory to take a look at what was actually scaffolded.
 It'll look like this: